 Matt’s 2012 investigation into slave-like working conditions on cruise ships became one of Channel 4’s most-viewed Dispatches films of that year, under the title Cruises Undercover: The Truth Below Decks.
 He has unwittingly interviewed a murderer in his own front room, been offered a kneecapping by a London gangster and chased from a crack den in Brixton by dogs.
 His closest brush with death, however, was attempting to eat the Guinness world’s largest cooked breakfast in 30 minutes, without a drink.
 He failed.

-Some of his recent celebrity profiles include Miles Teller, Derren Brown, Sol Campbell, Jack Whitehall, M Night Shyamalan, and more.
-He was also a credited consultant for BBC1’s hit 2018 drama series Press, by Mike Bartlett, that followed the lives of journalists at a left-leaning broadsheet and a populist tabloid.
+Some of his biggest-hitting celebrity profiles include Miles Teller, Derren Brown, Sol Campbell, Jack Whitehall, M Night Shyamalan, and more.
+He was also a credited consultant for BBC1’s hit 2018 drama series Press, by the acclaimed playwrite Mike Bartlett, that followed the lives of journalists at a left-leaning broadsheet and a populist tabloid.

 You can email Matt on email@example.com or follow him on Twitter @mattblakeuk.